 Innovation and Quality: Two Sides of the Same Coin? was the title of Education Fast Forward’s 17th global debate at Mobile Learning (M-Learning) Week in Paris in partnership with UNESCO.
 The big debate brought together thought leaders in this field from all over the globe to discuss the latest news and views on the impact of mobile technology in education.
 To what extent is mobile technology strengthening the quality of education?
 What about access?
 Given the major focus on 21st century skills, what role can mobile technology play in curriculum innovation?
 What kinds of public policy proposals can increase the benefits of mobile technology in classrooms?

 Joining us in The Global Search for Education today to continue the EFF17 discussion are Lord Jim Knight, Chair of the UK Online Foundation and HTI Education Trust, Thomas M. Philip, Associate Professor at UCLA, Professor Mike Sharples, Professor of Educational Technology at The Open University, and Jim Wynn, Co-Founder and CEO of Education Fast Forward and CEO of Imagine Entertainment.

 Gentlemen: How do you see the principal pros and cons of mobile learning?

 Michael Sharples: We are living in an increasingly mobile world, where people are continually on the move and ideas are fluid and rapidly changing.
-Mobile learning supports learning across locations and provides immediate connection between people and ideas.
+Mobile learning (M-Learning) supports learning across locations and provides immediate connection between people and ideas.

 The main disadvantages are that mobile learning doesn’t fit well with traditional education.
 The focus on personal devices, learning across locations, and learning from experience just doesn’t mesh with the classroom as a fixed location for learning and the teacher as source of knowledge and authority.